Rhodesia Television: Commercial television

 At its inception RTV contracted an independent British/Rhodesian company, International Television (Pvt) Ltd (ITV), as its commercial managers.
 The company was headed by David Pinnel (Managing Director) and had registered offices in Salisbury, Bulawayo, Kitwe and Johannesburg.
 This agreement with ITV was terminated on 7 February 1968 and a new wholly owned subsidiary of RTV was formed known as Commercial Television (CTV) which absorbed all the ITV staff members.
 Managing director of the new company was John Terry and the Sales Director was Peter Lockitch, later to become Managing Director.

 The broadcasting act stated that advertising content was not to exceed 10 minutes in every hour and commercial breaks during programmes were limited to a maximum of three per hour.
 Initially all commercials were supplied on 16mm film and were spliced into programme reels.
 To satisfy the retail market slide/camera card commercials with durations of 7 secs, 15 secs and 30 secs with pre-recorded voice over or live by the duty announcer were also broadcast during these breaks.
 Retail advertisers were also accommodated with an advertising magazine (Admag) programme broadcast live during early and later transmission times.
 Admags ran for a maximum of 10 minutes with a series of advertisers grouped into a mini programme.
 Programmes were hosted by a presenter and many of these presenters later went on to further their television careers hosting local TV programmes.

 The introduction of video tape and the acquisition of United Film Industries, a local production house, later expanded the scope of the commercial capability and many additional innovations were introduced to further improve the scope of the commercial opportunity.

 The content of commercials was strictly enforced under a set of principles which had some interesting rules.
 For example, a toilet was not permitted to be featured in any visual presentation and the word toilet was prohibited in ad copy.
 Intimate female products were not permitted for advertising, along with any political advertising.
 Comparative advertising was also prohibited and competing products could not be transmitted in the same commercial break.

 CTV employed a small team of copywriters, sales personnel and directors/producers to service both the advertising agencies and the local direct clients.
 A rate card divided into time segments was published each year and market research studies were conducted to determine viewership in each segment and region.

 In a 1975 market research survey the peak adult viewership in the Salisbury/Midlands/Umtali region averaged 68,000 and in the Bulawayo region 25,000.
 Advertising cost based on a 30-second spot was approximately ZWD 1.00 per 1,000 viewers.

 CEOs

 Officers included John Terry, David Pinnel, Peter Lockitch and Lin Mehmel.
+Commercial managers included Chris Callaghan, Jack Hobbs, Chris Holland and Gordon Mackenzie Kerr.